-There is a choice of two pools at Victoria House, along with an immaculately groomed beach spotted with palm trees and equipped with beach games.
+There is a choice of two pools at Victoria House, along with a pristine beach spotted with palm trees and equipped with beach games.
 There’s even a seaweed-cleared swimming area off of the dock, for those that prefer a saltwater dip.

 For more intense relaxation, Victoria House offers spa services at their in-house spa or in the over-the-water cabana.
 The staff can arrange tour activities from dives to day trips, so you actually never actually have to set foot off the paradisiacal setting of the resort if you don’t want.
 The resort also offers a range of equipment for rent (including snorkeling gear and golf carts).

-After some disappointing restaurant experiences (aside from the aforementioned Victoria House restaurant, which was divine), we took advantage of the provided kitchen within our incredible suite.
+After some disappointing restaurant experiences on the island (aside from the in-house Victoria House restaurant, which was delish), we took advantage of the provided kitchen within our incredible suite.

 The kitchen is fully equipped, with everything from a standard size fridge (actually even bigger than ours at home), to a toaster oven and a full stove.
 This would be a lifesaver for anyone with food restrictions (like us, I’m a vegetarian and my husband is pescatarian… even though he doesn’t like to be called that).